YuanmingZhang65/GCIM/README.md

 4	Wen Yang-Jun, Zhang Ya-Wen, Zhang Jin, Feng Jian-Ying, Zhang Yuan-Ming*.
 The improved FASTmrEMMA and GCIM algorithms for genome-wide association and linkage studies in large mapping populations.
 The Crop Journal 2020, 8(5): 723-732.

 5	Zhou Ya-Hui, Li Guo, Zhang Yuan-Ming*.
 A compressed variance component mixed model framework for detecting small and linked QTL-by-environment interactions.
-Briefings in Bioinformatics 2021, 23(2), bbab596.
+Briefings in Bioinformatics 2021, 23(2): bbab596.

-6	LiMei, Zhang Yuan-Ming*.
+6	Li Mei, Zhang Yuan-Ming*.
 3vGCIM: a compressed variance component mixed model for detecting QTL-by-environment interactions in RIL population.
 Journal of Genetics and Genomics 2025, in revision.